 Price Lists in Zoho Books

-A price list is a list of customised prices that you can map to a particular item when creating an invoice, estimate, sales order, credit note, purchase order, bill, recurring bill or vendor credit.
-A price list allows you to customise the standard rate and bid your products or services at a higher or lower rate for any specific customer or vendor whenever needed.
+A price list is a list of customized prices that you can map to a particular item when creating an invoice, estimate, sales order, credit note, purchase order, bill, recurring bill or vendor credit.
+A price list allows you to customize the standard rate and bid your products or services at a higher or lower rate for any specific customer or vendor whenever needed.

 Managing Price Lists

 - Why should I use a Price List?

 - Creating a New Price List

 - Other Actions